 Hawkers is located in the 5-Points district, and had fantastic food.
 We had the pad thai and wish we had gone back again.

 Finally, we received the word that Little Red was ready to be picked up.
 Poor guy looked beat on and dishevelled when we arrived, and we wondered when exactly he received this “wash” that cost us $90 and delayed the whole process for about a week.
 Ah, well.
 C’est la vie, we were just ecstatic and overjoyed to have him back safe and sound.

 Once our truck made it out of customs it was definitely time to celebrate, so we headed to TacoLu.
 There was quite a lengthy wait but it was worth it.
 The tart and salty/sweet lime margaritas kept us busy while we waited for our table.
 The salsas and fish tacos were delightful.

 Richard spent a day cleaning the truck in the Value Place parking lot before we were finally able to advance north to Georgia, South Carolina, and onto Virginia Beach.

 Charleston, South Carolina

 Honestly, this is where we spent most of our time in Virginia Beach.
 Yes this exact spot.
 We took over the driveway at the Jamison household to gut the truck, clean it out, complete some much needed maintenance, and to add some upgrades.
 All of this fun is written out in detail in the previous blog post.

 We can’t thank the Jamisons enough for having us spend the week with their family!!

-After a seven days in Virginia Beach, Mallary and Chris offered to show us one of their favourite spots down on the Outer Banks of North Carolina.
+After a seven days in Virginia Beach working on Little Red, Mallary and Chris offered to show us one of their favourite spots down on the Outer Banks of North Carolina.
 A quick stop at the Morris Farm Market stocked up the fridge and then we hit the beach for some fun in the sun, avoided being trampled by the wild horses, and then set up camp for the weekend.

 New York, New York